mabragor/cg-llvm/README.md

 For that, the following rough list of tasks should be done:
 * (done, tested) parsing of llvm type grammar
-* (done) emitting llvm type grammar from lisp-side types
+* (done) emitting s-exp llvm type grammar from lisp-side types
+* emitting text llvm type grammar from lisp-side types
 * compile-time parsing of lisp-style llvm grammar
-* runtime parsing of lisp-style llvm grammar
+* (done, untested) runtime parsing of s-exp llvm type grammar
 * (?) type-implication for llvm operations